Wellbeing in the Workplace:

 May I suggest a new mantra for the future: Good, Better, Best, Rest.

 Wellness Coaching can assist you to reduce stress both at home and at work.
 As a result it is able to help you to improve your health and wellbeing.
 If you have a reduction in workplace stress this can also help you to perform better at work.

 A wellness coach also supports you improve your work life balance.
 If you have ongoing coaching it can help you to include self care tasks into your daily life.
 If relaxation exercises are done daily then it is then becomes a healthy habit.
 Self care activites can also be done at work to improve your workplace wellbeing.
-If your health and wellbeing get better, then you are more likely to achieve both your personal and professional goals.
+If your health and wellbeing get better, then you are more likely to achieve both your personal and work goals.

 You are welcome to make an appointment for a workplace wellness coaching meeting.
 This helps you to make an action plan to reduce workplace stress and enhance your wellbeing.